heisenbrook/SIO_preparatory_task_CNN/README.md

 2. **Training from Scratch**: Training the model without any pre-trained weights.

 The performance of both approaches will be compared using selected validation metrics to determine which method yields better results.
+The `main.py` file starts the training and registers all the used validation metrics for both models.

 A detailed description of each step, along with relevant results, will be provided.